louisfbarry/scheduling_appointments/README.md

 # asimov-challenge
-Scheduling Appointment App - Context: This was a challenge in which I had to develop a scheduling appointment app to dance with death - It works locally only.
+Scheduling Appointment App - Context: This was a challenge in which I had to develop a scheduling appointment app to dance with death.